dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 users, hybridization can support near-term transition while also avoiding trusting solo post-quantum algorithms too early.
-On the other hand, hybrid schemes, particularly for authentication, may introduce significant complexity into a system or a migration process, so might not be the right choice for all.
+On the other hand, hybrid schemes, particularly for authentication, may introduce significant complexity into a system or a transition process, so might not be the right choice for all.
 For cases where hybridization is determined to be advantageous, a decision on how to hybridize needs to be made.
 With many options available, this document is intended to provide context on some of the trade-offs and nuances to consider.